SPARSEFIT: Few-shot Prompting with Sparse Fine-tuning for Jointly Generating Predictions and Natural Language Explanations

-When fine-tuning any model component or pair of components, we freeze all other parameters of the LM and train the LM to conditionally generate a text in the form of \textit{``[label] because [explanation]''}.
+We aim to identify a set of guidelines for identifying which components should be fine-tuned to achieve competitive performance while updating a minimum number of parameters.
+Notice that when fine-tuning any component, or pair of components, we freeze all other PLM's parameters and train the LM to conditionally generate a text in the form of \textit{``[label] because [explanation]''}.

-\paragraph{Encoder} The encoder in T5 is composed of $N$ transformer blocks, each composed of three layers: self-attention, position-wise fully connected layer, and layer normalization.
-The number of blocks depends on the size of the T5 model ($N=12$ blocks for \texttt{T5-base}, $N=24$ for \texttt{T5-large}, and $N=36$ for \texttt{T5-3B}).
+\paragraph{Encoder} The T5 encoder comprises $N$ transformer blocks, each composed of three layers: self-attention, position-wise fully connected layer, and layer normalization.
+The number of blocks depends on the T5 variant~(12 blocks for \texttt{T5-base}, 24 for \texttt{T5-large}, and 36 for \texttt{T5-3B}).
 The encoder accounts for roughly $41\%$ of the model parameters.

 \paragraph{Decoder} The decoder accounts for roughly $54\%$ of T5 model parameters.
 In addition to the self-attention, fully connected layer, and layer normalization, it also includes an encoder-decoder attention layer in its blocks, which we fine-tune as part of fine-tuning the decoder.